 (array/remove arr at &opt n) Remove up to n elements starting at index at in array arr. at can index from the end of the array with a negative index, and n must be a non-negative integer.
 By default, n is 1.
 Returns the array.

 (array/slice arrtup &opt start end) Takes a slice of array or tuple from start to end.
 The range is half open, [start, end).
 Indexes can also be negative, indicating indexing from the end of the end of the array.
 By default, start is 0 and end is the length of the array.
+Note that index -1 is synonymous with index (length arrtup) to allow a full negative slice range.
 Returns a new array.

 (array? x) Check if x is an array.

 (as-> x as & forms) Thread forms together, replacing as in forms with the value of the previous form.
 The first for is the value x.
 Returns the last value.

 (as?-> x as & forms) Thread forms together, replacing as in forms with the value of the previous form.
 The first for is the value x.
 If any intermediate values are falsey, return nil; otherwise, returns the last value.